aws-samples/aws-waf-classic-workshop/docs/step-1.md

 * Check the [AWS WAF console](https://console.aws.amazon.com/wafv2/home?#/webacls) (you may need to change the filter to WAF resources in your chosen region) to see if `HTTP Flood` rule contains any IP listed

 ## 1.4 Scanners & Probe (Amazon Athena log parser)

+Scanners and Probes are used by malicious actors to search for common and known vulnerabilities in websites.
+A site targeted by a Scanner or Probe will generate a large number of HTTP errors in the 400 range.
+The Security Automation Solution monitors for this uptick in errors, and blocks the responsible IP address.

 To test Scanners & Probe, you can simulate a CloudWatch event running a query in a bucket that contains a sample access log file.
 For that: